Care, Services, and Support

 - MedlinePlus.
 Links to information for families in English and Spanish about underage drinking, drugs and young people, and smoking and youth.

 - National Institute on Alcohol Abuse and Alcoholism (NIAAA).
 Research information, data, news, and resources for professionals and families about alcohol consumption, prevention, and treatment.
-Initiatives include the Underage Drinking Research Initiative, Leadership to Keep Children Alcohol Free, College Drinking Prevention, and Cool Spot: The Young Teen's Place for Info on Alcohol and Resisting Peer Pressure.
+Initiatives include the College Drinking Prevention, and Cool Spot: The Young Teen's Place for Info on Alcohol and Resisting Peer Pressure.
 Recent resources include

 Alcohol Screening and Brief Intervention for Youth: A Practitioner's Guide.
 (2011).
 (Developed in collaboration with the American Academy of Pediatrics (AAP).